Crispy Shrimp Pasta Recipe

 Reduce heat to medium and pour in cream, whisking constantly.
 Cook sauce over medium heat until bubbly and the cream starts to thicken the mixture, about 5-10 minutes.

-You’ll want to add some seasoning at this point.
+You’ll want to add some seasoning to your shrimp pasta at this point.
 Just some salt and pepper would be nice, but I usually add 1/2 teaspoon of my favorite cajun seasoning.
 It’s perfect for rich, creamy sauces like this.

 Season your sauce as desired, then add the drained pasta and shrimp to the sauce and stir to combine.
 This combination has such a rich, wonderful flavor.
-It’s one of our favorites!
+It’s one of our favorite pasta recipes!

 Crispy Shrimp Pasta